Commercialization of the Internet: Role of e-commerce in 21st century

-Augmented reality, Virtual reality and 5G networks have given rise to revolutionary online shopping practices.
-By using AR to achieve a hyper-realistic virtual presentation of the physical world, online shopping stores have immersed their consumers into the digital future of trying and buying products online.
-Facebook has also started to test out AR advertisements on their platform, and even collaborating with businesses to advertise using AR on Facebook Messenger ever since 2018.
-These ads are unique due to their “tap and try” feature, with companies virtually demonstrating their product or service to the prospective buyers with Facebook as the middleman.
+Augmented reality, virtual reality, and 5G networks are used in online shopping.
+Retailers use AR for virtual product presentations.
+Facebook has tested AR advertisements on its platform and has collaborated with businesses to use AR on Facebook Messenger since 2018.
+These advertisements include "tap and try" features for product demonstration.

 The use of 5G allows brands to utilize big data for hyper-personalized advertising.
-With consumers using the internet as often as they do, high amounts of data allow brands to micro-segment their target audiences; this is a form of digital marketing yet to be seen.
+With consumers using the internet as often as they do, high amounts of data allow brands to micro-segment their target audiences; this is a form of digital marketing heretofore unseen.

 Internet privacy

 NSA disclosures

 In 2013, Edward Snowden, a former intelligence contractor for Booz Allen Hamilton in Hawaii, leaked classified documents from the National Security Agency (NSA) to journalists Glenn Greenwald and Laura Poitras.
 These documents revealed information including the fact that the NSA collected millions of Verizon customers' telephone records and used a program called Prism to access data from Internet companies such as Google and Facebook.
 When people became more aware of the mass surveillance being done by the NSA, Americans became more disapproving of the government's surveillance program, which served as an anti-terrorism effort, and the majority of Americans started to believe that having control of who is able to access their personal and private information is important.
 Internet privacy became an important concept for companies when it came to easing their customers due to the information Snowden leaked.
 Facebook is an example of one of these companies, which was shown during Facebook's F8 developer conference in 2019, where Zuckerberg stated "The future is private...Over time, I believe that a private social platform will be even more important to our lives than our digital town squares.
 So today, we’re going to start talking about what this could look like as a product, what it means to have your social experience be more intimate, and how we need to change the way we run this company in order to build this.”